 Vaccination vacations: how being jabbed will ease travel restrictions for millions

-British travellers who have received both coronavirus vaccinations will be able to return from ‘amber list’ locations without quarantine
+British travellers who have received both coronavirus vaccinations will be able to return without quarantine from all ‘amber list’ locations except France

 Months after other countries started allowing vaccinated travellers to avoid onerous travel restrictions, the UK will bring in its own scheme on 19 July.
-Initially, though, the chance to avoid quarantine from “amber list” locations will be limited to British residents.
+Initially, though, arrivals from France will be excluded, and the chance to avoid quarantine from “amber list” locations will be limited to British residents.

 These are the key questions and answers.